Jaezmien/NotITG-Moo/README.md

 <br>

 <h2 id="compatibility">🧓 Compatibility</h2>
-This template tries its best to be compatible with Outfox, old NotITG versions *and* OpenITG.
+This template tries its best to be compatible with Outfox, and OpenITG.

-While `simfile.txt` already has what you need for your `.sm` file, you will need to change `#BETTERBGCHANGES` to `#BGCHANGES` for OpenITG.
+To have the file be compatible for all three, you'll need to change `#BETTERBGCHANGES` to `#BGCHANGES`.

-You will also need to check out `settings.lua` to turn on some settings.
+You will also need to check out `settings.lua` and turn on some settings.

-For Outfox, you'll need to use `#BGCHANGES`.

 <br>